DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Best Practices to Support Data Citation

-.full-width[* To support access to your data:
+* To support access to your data:
  * Use application that supports metadata creation for environmental data sets
     * Morpho
     * Metavist (USDA Forest Service)